datashield/datashield-infrastructure/README.md

 This is a puppet environment used to install the database servers, i.e. MySQL and MongoDB but not Opal or datashield.
 This may be useful if you would like your database servers and hence data on a different machine or VM from Opal and datasheild.

+##### datashield_remotedb

+This is a puppet environment to show how a datashield install could be setup to connect to a remote database server, that is a database server provisioned with `datashield_db_server` or a database server setup in another way.
+This environment therefore does not install MySQL or MongoDB on this machine but installs Opal and datashield, along with the filewall and registers the remote database servers with the Opal install.

 ### Vagrant VM examples

 These Vagrantfile examples can be used to create datashield VMs and sets of VMs.
 The VMs are create with virtual box and